MEDIGAP PLANS AND CANCER

 There are 10 Medigap plans available nationwide: A, B, C, D, F, G, K, L, M, and N. Each offers different levels of coverage and comes with different pricing.
 These plans are standardized, meaning the benefits offered do not change from state-to-state or company-to-company.
 Please note that this excludes Massachusetts, Minnesota, and Wisconsin who have their own standards.

 Because there are so many plans, you have the ability to shop around and find the best plan at the best price.
-This is one of the benefits of Medigap insurance- you have the power to find the ideal plan for you at your desired price point.
+This is one of the benefits of Medigap insurance- you have the power to find the appropriate plan for you at your desired price point.

 HOW CAN MEDIGAP PLANS HELP?

 The main reason to purchase Medigap coverage is to supplement Original Medicare.
-This will allow you to receive the most comprehensive coverage package possible.
+This will allow you to receive the most complete coverage package possible.
 Medigap plans help to pay some of the hospital and medical costs that Original Medicare doesn't cover.

 Keep in mind that it doesn’t matter when you received your cancer diagnosis.
 If you apply for Medigap coverage during the Medigap Open Enrollment period, you cannot be denied based on a pre-existing condition.